Monsanto Co. (MON). Below are some highlights from the above linked analysis:

 6. Rolling 4-yr Div. > 15%

-MON earned two Stars in this section for 2.) and 3.) above.
+MON earned two Stars in this section for 1.) and 2.) above.
+A Star was earned since the Free Cash Flow payout ratio was less than 60% and there were no negative Free Cash Flows over the last 10 years.
 The stock earned a Star as a result of its most recent Debt to Total Capital being less than 45%.
-MON earned a Star for having an acceptable score in at least two of the four Key Metrics measured.
-Rolling 4-yr Div. > 15% means that dividends grew on average in excess of 15% for each consecutive 4 year period over the last 10 years (2003-2006, 2004-2007, 2005-2008, etc.) I consider this a key metric since dividends will double every 5 years if they grow by 15%.
-The company has paid a cash dividend to shareholders every year since 2001 and has increased its dividend payments for 11 consecutive years.
+The company has paid a cash dividend to shareholders every year since 2001 and has increased its dividend payments for 12 consecutive years.

 Dividend Income vs. MMA: Why would you assume the equity risk and invest in a dividend stock if you could earn a better return in a much less risky money market account (MMA) or Treasury bond?
 This section compares the earning ability of this stock with a high yield MMA.
 Two items are considered in this section, see page 2 of the linked PDF for a detailed description: